Summary

-A breach is defined as the acquisition, access, use, or disclosure of Protected Health Information (PHI) in a manner not permitted under the HIPAA Breach Notification Rule, which compromises the security or privacy of the protected health information.
+A breach is the acquisition, access, use, or disclosure of Protected Health Information (PHI) in a way not permitted under the HIPAA Breach Notification Rule that compromises its security or privacy.

-From the first day it becomes known to Zaya; or,
+On the first day it becomes known to Zaya; or

 Subject: HIPAA Breach Report [Breach Type]